zeruhur/loner/loner-en.md

 ![](diagrams/conflicts.png)

-Note that the Twist Counter **does not apply** to Conflicts.
+Note that the Twist Counter **does not apply** to Harm & Luck.
 Instead, it is used regularly if the Conflict is handled with closed questions.

 ## Harm & Luck